 When assets are leased under operating leases, the asset is included in the consolidated statement of financial position according to its nature.
-Revenue from operating leases is recognized over the lease term on a straight-line basis.
+Revenue from operating leases is recognized over the lease term on a straight-line basis as part of other operating revenue.